 - Communicate effectively: Creating a satisfactory and efficient space that suits the tenant’s needs while adhering to the lease agreement can be a juggling act.
 Incorporate advanced project management technologies into the process to keep communication open.
 With construction technology solutions like Raken and Procore, you can report project status daily and communicate necessary details with your project management team and your client.

 - Work with your space: It’s essential to plan your improvements around the area already available.
 The tenant’s lease agreement and current dimensions of the space might limit your options, but you can still maximize the location.
-To turn expectations into reality, consider working with a design-build construction company that can help you manage the entire project.
+To turn expectations into reality, consider working with a design-build construction company with a project manager that can help you manage the entire project.

 - Balance wants and needs: You likely already have requirements for your tenant improvement project.
 However, you may have to be flexible with features that your client doesn’t absolutely need to stay on budget while completing your project successfully.